TwidereProject/TwidereX-Android/README.md

 ## What's Happening
-### November 2020 Update
+### 1.0.3 - January 2021 Update
-Initial release for Twidere X!
+You can now search and @ user while composing new tweet New design for login with custom API key support Stability improve

-### What is being planned for next release - November 2020
+### What is being planned for 1.1 - January 2021

+For 1.1, we are proactively working on:
+- **Mastodon Support!**
 - Stability
 - UI/UX tweaking
-- List timeline
-- Following/Follower list

 ## Contributing